mbattifarano/TransportationNetworks/README.md

    Stochastic User Equilibrium (SUE) models.
 It is designed to carry out experiments to analyze the effects of (1) different path-based SUE models associated with different underlying discrete choice models (as well as hybrid models), and (2) different route choice set generation algorithms on the route choice probabilities and equilibrium link flows.
-For additional information, contact [Ugur Arikan] (ugur_arikan@sutd.edu.sg)
+For additional information, contact [Ugur Arikan](ugur_arikan@sutd.edu.sg)
  - [TrafficAssignment.jl](https://github.com/chkwon/TrafficAssignment.jl) is an open-source, [Julia](http://www.julialang.org) package that implements some traffic assignment algorithms.
 It also loads the transportation network test problem data in vector/matrix forms.
 The packages is maintained by [Changhyun Kwon](http://www.chkwon.net).
  - [AMS Data Hub](https://docs.google.com/document/d/1d1Zhnhm-QnCdOpqoe4-EO0U8I4ej17JprGbSgo0zNxU/edit) is an FHWA research project to develop a prototype data hub and data schema for transportation simulation models